Abrar2652/Abrar2652.github.io/_pages/about.md

 <!--
+Use https://www.posterburner.com/Image-Size-Finder.aspx website to calculate the image dimensions and then use the aspect ratio to make the carousel's dimension adaptive.
+I took the width 500px and adjusted height maintaining the ratio and finally converting it to percentage.
+If 519.28px is the width, then the percentage will be 51.928%, if the container dimension remains by-default.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.test

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.